CSS in this year - Is that the end of SASS?

 }

 SASS provides more specific control over selectors, something CSS has long lacked.
 However, CSS recently introduced the :is() , :where(), and :has() pseudo-classes, which provide a similar level of precision.
 The :is pseudo-class allows for more concise and flexible code, and the :has pseudo-class allows you to style an element if it contains a particular other element.
 The :where pseudo-class is scanning properties and will set some CSS when statements are met.
+You can use :not to scan elements that don't have specific attributes - such as alt attributes.

 .btn--destroy {